metauni/metauni.github.io/index.md

 * **#metauni-dev 1:30-2:30**: development meeting (in the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).
 * **[Disruption](http://metauni.org/posts/events/seminar-disruption) 2:30-3:00** (*Adam Dorr*): towards a science of technological disruption.

-**Elf block**: Times are given on Thursday AEDT, the beginning of the block is: 10am Thursday UTC, 9pm Thursday AEDT, 11am Thursday Paris, 10am Thursday London, 5am Thursday New York, 6pm Thursday 南京.
+**Elf block**: Times are given on Thursday AEDT, the beginning of the block is 9pm Thursday AEDT.
 Names in itatlics are the co-organisers of the seminar.

 * **[Landau-Ginzburg](http://metauni.org/posts/events/seminar-lg) 21:00-22:00** (*Will Troiani, Dan Murfet*): on the geometry and (bi)category theory of isolated hypersurface singularities.
 * **[Cryptography](https://lnor.net/uc-seminar.html) 22:00-23:00**: (*Eleanor McMurtry*) on [universal composability](https://en.wikipedia.org/wiki/Universal_composability).

 For videos from the seminars, see the pages for the individual seminars (linked above) or the [YouTube channel](https://www.youtube.com/playlist?list=PLKnx70LRf21eZQ7ZfEU5SibsJrAFvJU41).
+If you are a speaker in one of the seminars, see the [instructions for speakers](https://metauni.org/posts/instructions/instructions-admin).

 ## Build your own